Kahn/freetel/easy-asterisk-gui/README.txt

 Easy Asterisk
 =============

-Click on the image for an on-line demo:
+A simple, light weight GUI for Asterisk.

 image::/images/ip04/easy.png["easy Asterisk Demo", link="easy/phones.sh.html"]

+Click on the screen shot above for an on line demo.

 [[intro]]
 Introduction